alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Running task array jobs
 ~~~~~~~~~~~~~~~~~~~~~~~

 A common workload is having a large number of jobs to run which basically do the same thing, aside perhaps from having different input data.
 You could generate a job-script for each of them and submit it, but that's not very convenient - especially if you have many hundreds or thousands of tasks to complete.
-Such jobs are known as **task arrays** - an `embarassingly parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ job will often fit into this category.
+Such jobs are known as **task arrays** - an `embarrassingly parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ job will often fit into this category.

 A convenient way to run such jobs on a cluster is to use a task array, using the ``-t <start>-<end>[:<step>]`` instruction to the job-scheduler.
 Your job-script can then use pseudo environment variables created by the scheduler to refer to data used for the job.
 If the ``:step`` value is omitted, a step value of one will be used.
 For example, the following job-script uses the ``$SGE_TASK_ID`` variable to set the input data used for the ``bowtie2`` application: